rishikant42/sicp-scheme/sicp-blogs/ch1-blogs/recursive_iterative_process.md

-# Procedures and the processes they Generate
+# Procedures and the processes they generate

 **Recursive procedures**: Procedures that are defined in terms of itself.